DHP-stottepakke/pages/pages/dmp_supporting_info/support_00_planning_considerations.md

 * Processing of personal data
 * Data processor agreement or joint controllership agreement
 * Data Protection Impact Assessment (DPIA) if the project involves a "high risk" to people's personal information
-	* For questions about processing of personal data contact your local data protection officer (DPO)
+	* Consult privacy guidelines and routines at your institution.
+For questions about processing of personal data contact your local data protection officer (DPO).
 * Ethical pre-approval (if e.g. conducting medical and health research, animal experiments)
 * Informed consent from human participants (medical and health research)
 * Explicit consent from human participants